Mixed Breed Dogs

 About the Cavador

-The Cavador is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Cavador is an excellent choice for first-time dog owners.
+The Cavador is a cross between the Cavalier King Charles Spaniel and Labrador Retriever.
+The Cavador is a medium mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Cavador is an excellent choice for first-time dog owners.
 Typically standing 18 to 24 inches and weighing 22 to 55 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Cavador brings a distinct combination of traits that sets it apart.
 The Cavador is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Cavador loves being close to its people and forms strong bonds with every member of the household.